Nicolas Fatio de Duillier: Later life

+Further intellectual work

 Back in London, Fatio once again communicated with the Royal Society, of which his old friend Sir Isaac Newton had been president since 1704.
 In 1717 Fatio presented a series of papers on the precession of the equinoxes and climate change, subjects that he regarded from both a scientific and a millenarian perspective.
 In the spring of that same year he moved to Worcester, where he formed some congenial friendships and busied himself with scientific pursuits, alchemy, and study of the cabbala.
 Fatio would spend the rest of his life in Worcester and nearby Madresfield.

 After the death of Isaac Newton in 1727, Fatio composed a poetic hymn (eclogue) on Newton's genius, written in Latin and published in 1728.
 According to modern Newton scholar Robert Iliffe, this is "the most interesting poetic response to Newton".

 In 1732, Fatio collaborated with Newton's nephew-in-law and executor, John Conduitt, in the design of the funerary monument to Newton in Westminster Abbey, and in composing the inscription for it.
 At that time, Fatio also sought Conduitt's help in his effort (which was ultimately unsuccessful) to obtain a belated reward for having saved the Prince of Orange from Count Fenil's kidnapping plot.
+Fatio also unsuccessfully sought Conduitt's support for the publication of his "push-shadow" theory of gravity, on which he had been working for more than forty years.

+Death

-Fatio died on 28 April or 12 May 1753 in Madresfield and was buried at the church of St. Nicholas, Worcester.
+Fatio died on either 28 April or 12 May 1753 in Madresfield, at the age of 89.
+He was buried at the church of St Nicholas, Worcester, now deconsecrated.
 His compatriot Georges-Louis Le Sage later purchased many of his scientific papers which, together with those of Le Sage, are now in the Geneva Library.